ERTP Introduction

 - Payments: Assets you intend to send to someone else.

 - Purses: Store assets until you withdraw them into a payment for use

 To send assets in ERTP:

-- Send them to a recipient object as a message.
+- Send this payment to a recipient object as a message.

 To receive assets in ERTP:

-- Receive the message with the payment and put the payment in your purse.
+- Receive the message with the payment and deposit the payment in your purse.

 # Security properties